Byron/termbook/README.md

  * run `cargo publish` for the library and the CLI
  * run `git tag -s <version>`
  * run `git push --tags origin master`
+ * **update the asciinema docs**
+   * Set your terminal to a decent size
+   * run `make asciinema-no-upload`
+   * When happy with the result, run `make asciinema-upload`
+   * visit the URL, configure the video, make it public, and copy the markdown link into the README file.

 documentation is updated on each push to master.